 Stay in lodges which offer total emersion into tiger conservation and meet the in-house passionate naturalists.
-Where possible we have secured accommodation offering a high standard of comfort, including The Bamboo Forest Safari Lodge in Tadoba and Reni Pani Cottage in Satpura.
-There are wonderful dining opportunities to be had, including Village Farm to Table experiences.
+Where possible we have secured accommodation offering a higher standard of comfort such as Reni Pani Lodge in Satpura.
+There are wonderful dining opportunities to be had, including village farm to table experiences.
 We believe we have confirmed the best available and we are confident the owners have a commitment to conservation tourism.

 How fit do I need to be to enjoy this tour?

 General overall fitness is required.
-The tour covers a lot of ground and there are three longer road journeys of approximately five hours, which are unavoidable but comfortable vehicles are provided with in car snacks and soft drinks.
-During the jeep safaris in the National Parks, you need to be comfortable getting in and out of high clearance vehicles.
+There are three longer road journeys of approximately five hours, which are unavoidable but comfortable vehicles are provided with in car snacks and soft drinks.
+During the jeep safaris in the National Parks, you need to be able getting in and out of high clearance vehicles.
 The vehicles may cross bumpy ground at times, so please make us aware of any back problems you may have.
-The two-day Satpura walking safari involves a descent on the first day of seven kilometres, with a comfortable stop for lunch, continuing with a six kilometre picturesque walk along the Denwa River to camp.
-The second day is a leisurely walk of 16 kilometres along the banks of the Denwa and pristine woodland habitat, again broken up with a relaxing lunch stop.
+The overnight camping and walking safari in Satpura involves a 16 km walk along the Denwa River, with a comfortable stop for lunch.

 Is this tour suitable for solo travellers?